Office Policies

-Please bring your current insurance card to each visit.
-It is your responsibility to know the benefits and provisions of your individual policy.
-We ask that you provide us with all current insurance information prior to receiving services.
-This includes both primary and secondary insurances.
-If you do not provide us with the current insurance information, we will be unable to file the insurance claim for you, making you responsible for the cost of all services.
-If you do not have any insurance, please request to fill out a sliding fee schedule application at the front desk.
-A discounted fee schedule may be available to you based on your annual household income.
-No one will be denied services due to inability to pay.
+Please bring your current insurance card to each visit and ensure you are familiar with your policy’s benefits and provisions.
+Provide all current insurance information, including primary and secondary coverage, prior to receiving services.
+Failure to do so may result in you being responsible for the cost of services, as we will be unable to file your insurance claim.
+If you do not have insurance, please request a sliding fee schedule application at the front desk.
+A discounted fee schedule may be available based on your annual household income.
+No one will be denied services due to an inability to pay.

-If you require a form for daycare, pre-school, camp, sports physicals or for any other activity, we request you bring the form with you to your child’s well exam.
-We do not have these forms in the office.
-If you are a current patient in need of a well-child checkup, you may bring the form to your appointment, and it will be filled for you at no charge.
+Pediatrics: If you require a form for daycare, pre-school, camp, sports physicals or for any other activity, we request you bring the form with you to your child’s wellness exam.
+We do not have these forms in any of our offices.
 If you are not in current need of a well-child checkup, we will charge a minimal fee of $5 to complete the form, and it will take up to 48 hours to process.
 Please note that if it has been more than three months since your child was last seen in the office, we may have to schedule an appointment.

 Same Day Sick Appointments

-It is our philosophy to never turn away a sick patient.
-If you are sick, please give us a call so that we can work you into our schedule at a mutually convenient time.
-A triage nurse may speak with you to evaluate the severity of symptoms to determine if a same day appointment is needed.
+We believe in never turning away a sick patient.
+To schedule a sick appointment, please call us so we can accommodate you at a convenient time.
+A triage nurse may contact you to assess the severity of symptoms and determine if a same-day appointment is necessary.

 Late Appointments